legislation/data-documentation/api/overview.md

 You can connect to our API using any HTTP client (such as a web browser, or an HTTP request library for your programming language).
 This page contains addresses for some example resources available through the API.
 The API <!--TODO except for the SPARQL endpoint--> only supports `GET` requests.

 We encourage users to use our API in their own applications, including crawling and bulk access, and whether commercial or non-commercial.
 The data in the API are available under open licences.
-For more information on licensing, see the License section of this guide.
+For more information on licensing, see the [licence](/licence.md) section of this guide.

 ### Fair Use Policy

-We do have a [Fair Use Policy]() for the API.
+We do have a [Fair Use Policy](/fair-use.md) for the API.
 To use the API, you must follow the requirements of the policy:

- * If you make requests to the API, they must specify a **user agent** (if you are making requests from a web browser it will specify a user agent automatically). <!-- TODO in future we may require that the user agent contains descriptive information such as a web address -->
+ * If you make requests to the API, they must specify a **user agent** (if you are making requests from a web browser, it will specify a user agent automatically). <!-- TODO in future we may require that the user agent contains descriptive information such as a web address -->
  * We currently limit each IP address to 3,000 API requests every 5 minutes.
 If you want to download a large amount of legislation data at once, it may be quicker to use our [bulk downloads]() service, which allows you to download all or part of our set of legislation as a ZIP file.

 ### CORS

 The API has [CORS (cross-origin resource sharing)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled, which means you can make requests to the API from client-side Javascript applications running in a web browser.

+Note that only endpoints where the path ends in `/data.[ext]` (e.g. `/data.xml` or `/data.feed`) have CORS enabled.
+Endpoints ending in `/data.htm` (which correspond to web pages as returned by the website) currently do not have CORS enabled.

 ### Caching

-We [cache](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching) the output of the API for performance reasons, so sometimes there may be a delay between an update to our data and its appearance on the website or API.
+We [cache](/api/caching.md) the output of the API for performance reasons, so sometimes there may be a delay between an update to our data and its appearance on the website or API.

 ### Representations and content negotiation